KleinerKobold/3dprint_anycubic_mega/index.md

 After that you measure again what is left of the filament.
 The difference can be used to calibrate the esteps of the extruder

 Gcode to set extruder to relative mode

 `M83`

-Gcode to extract 10 mm filament
+Gcode to extract 10 mm filament with speed of 100

 `G1 E10 F100`

 Gcode to get the information of the esteps